Demographics of the world: Health

 96% of the urban population has access to improved drinking water, while only 78% of rural inhabitants have improved drinking water.
 A total average of 87% of urban and rural have access to improved drinking water.

-4% of the urban population does not have access to improved drinking water, leaving 22% of rural people without improved drinking water with a total world population of 13% not having access to drinking water.

 76% of the urban population has access to sanitation facilities, while only 45% of the rural population has access.
 A total world average of 39% do not have access to sanitation facilities.

 As of 2009, there are an estimated 33.3 million people living with HIV/AIDS, which is approximately 0.8% of the world population, and there have been an estimated 1.8 million deaths attributed to HIV/AIDS.

 As of 2010, 925 million people are undernourished.